confluentinc/examples/cloud-etl/docs/index.rst

    .. literalinclude:: ../statements.sql

 #.
-Use the Confluent Cloud ksqlDB UI or its REST API to interact with the ksqlDB application:
+Use the Confluent Cloud ksqlDB editor or its REST API to interact with the ksqlDB application:

    .. code:: bash